mrG7/mozvr-site/contents/posts/quick-vr-prototypes/index.md

 <p class="intro h2">Designing for the VR web is nothing like designing for the desktop and mobile web.
 Every process and principle must be rethought, including how we prototype our ideas.
 With a simple cylinder and some precise measurements, however, we can move rapidly between our favorite 2D design apps and the virtual canvas of our headsets.</p>

 After years of bouncing between Photoshop and Keynote I've happily settled on Illustrator as my primary interface design tool.
-I'm good with 3D apps like Cinema4D, but for all their power, they're painful to use for typography, interface layout, etc. So when it came time to design a VR web navigation UI, I wanted a workflow that let me rapidly iterate from mockups created in Illustrator to wrap-around web VR test scenes.
+I'm good with 3D apps like Cinema 4D, but for all their power, they're painful to use for typography, interface layout, etc. So when it came time to design a VR web navigation UI, I wanted a workflow that let me rapidly iterate from mockups created in Illustrator to wrap-around WebVR test scenes.

 <div class="post-summary">
   <h2>In Brief</h2>
   <ol>
     <li>Create your layout in a 2D design app and export as a bitmap.</li>
-    <li>Create cylinder mesh in Three.js with a circumference/height ratio that matches the width/height ratio of the bitmap.</li>
+    <li>Create cylinder mesh in three.js with a circumference/height ratio that matches the width/height ratio of the bitmap.</li>
     <li>Apply the bitmap as a texture to the cylinder and flip the cylinder faces.</li>
     <li>View in VR!</li>
   </ol>